n8willis/opentype-shaping-documents/opentype-shaping-use.md

 shaped.
 Subsequently, stages 3, 4, and 5 are each conducted in order on a per-cluster basis, until every cluster in the run has been processed.

-The substitution features from GSUB and the positioning features from GPOS are applied to the text run in predefined features groups.
+The substitution features from <abbr>GSUB</abbr> and the positioning features from GPOS are applied to the text run in predefined features groups.
 Which features are applied at each step in the process are described below.